Basis of your participation - Privacy Notice for UK Biobank Participants

 No further access

 This means that UK Biobank would no longer contact the participant or obtain further information from health records in the future, but still has permission to use the information and samples provided previously.
-You need to contact UK Biobank by phone, email, or letter to request a Withdrawal Form.
+You need to contact UK Biobank by phoning the Participant Resource Centre on 0800 0276 276, email us at email@example.com, or you can send us a letter at the address on this page to request a Withdrawal Form.

 No further use